Meeting the Ganesh idol sculptors at Ahmedabad’s Hollywood slum

-The artisans here work every day of the week building them: Gods, Deities, popular figures like Gandhi.
+The artisans here work every day of the week, building them: Gods, Deities, famous figures like Gandhi.
 It’s a family trade and a skill they will pass on to the next generation.
-I wanted to see it and know more about it, but knew I would never do it without their consent.
+I wanted to see it and know more about it but knew I would never do it without their consent.

-These idols are shipped and sold everywhere in India for temples, for festivals or just for private clients.
-They keep making them, not to fulfill a pending order, but because people will always look to buy one (or more) and they know this is the place to go to.
+These idols are shipped and sold everywhere in India for temples, festivals, or just for private clients.
+They keep making them, not to fulfill a pending order, but because people will always look to buy one (or more), and they know this is the place to go.

-As we approached the three men working, we asked if we were given permission to photograph their work process and the art pieces.
-They kindly invited us in, and a few seconds later we were surrounded by the family’s children wanting to pose for the pictures — bright eyes and big smiles enrich some of the images that we share here of the (already) beautiful statues.
+As we approached the three men working, we asked if we had permission to photograph their work process and the art pieces.
+They kindly invited us in.
+A few seconds later, we were surrounded by the family’s children wanting to pose for the pictures.
+Their bright eyes and big smiles enrich some of the images we share here of the (already) beautiful statues.
 At every click, they asked us to see the result.